 Thomas Wold Wold is a skilled craftsman and the American grand master of upcycling.
 As well as high-end interiors, he creates playful but meticulous mash-ups of furniture with equally creative names like Fractured Fairy Fales and Primp Station.
 Visit Thomas Wold.

-In the Woodshed was set up by two London émigrés to the West Country, and stocks a rich mix of reworked lamps and industrial furniture, as well as a great range of vintage signage and letters.
+In the Woodshed Set up by two London émigrés to the West Country, it stocks a rich mix of reworked lamps and industrial furniture, as well as a great range of vintage signage and letters.
 Visit In the Woodshed.

 Zoe Murphy Zoe takes ‘unloved’ furniture – mostly mid-century in style – and makes it delectable and desirable.
 Chests of drawers are restored and printed with seaside imagery and lined with Fifties formica-inspired patterns.
 Visit Zoe Murphy.